Walter Ader Hausman

-Walter Ader Hausman (7 November 1912 – unknown) was a Czech origin Chilean chess player, Chilean Chess Championship winner (1966).
+Walter Ader Hausman (7 November 1912 – unknown) was a Czech-Chilean chess player.
+He was the Chilean Chess Championship winner in 1966.

 Biography

-Walter Ader Hausman was born as Walter Ader in South Moravian Region.
-In 1938 he won the championship of the Central Society of Czech Chess Players.
+Walter Ader Hausman was born as Walter Ader in Hodonín.
+In 1938, he won the championship of the Central Society of Czech Chess Players.
 After the German occupation of Czechoslovakia in the same year he moved to Chile and changed last name to Walter Ader Hausman.
 In 1966 Walter Ader Hausman won the Chilean Chess Championship.
 He participated in a significant number of international chess tournaments held in South America.
-Walter Ader Hausman twice participated in Pan American Chess Championship: in 1958 in Bogota he ranked in 10th place, and in 1968 in Cárdenas he shared 6th–7th place.
+Walter Ader Hausman twice participated in Pan American Chess Championship: in 1958 in Bogotá he ranked in 10th place, and in 1968 in Cárdenas he shared 6th–7th place.

 Walter Ader Hausman played for Chile in the Chess Olympiads: